willking2/fish546_W15/nlap-ano/README.md

 - `./scripts` - scripts for running analyses, e.g. running blastx

-- `workflow.md` - documentation for reproducing the project
+- `workflow.md` - documentation of technical details and steps for reproducing the project